All You Need To Know About Getting Medical Insurance In Malaysia

 When deciding on your annual and lifetime limits, be future ready.
 With medical inflation at 12% a year, the quantum of health cover that appears adequate today will be inadequate to cover your healthcare expenses in the next few of years.

 It’s also important to consider coverage of outpatient treatments before and after hospitalisation, as these can come up to a significant amount.
-Consultation by a specialist can easily cost at least RM235 per session, and medications can set you back by a few hundred bucks.
+Consultation by a specialist can easily cost several hundred ringgit per session, and medications can set you back by another few hundred.
 Without pre- or post-hospitalisation outpatient coverage, you will have to fork out the money from your pocket.

 The ASEAN Costs in Oncology (ACTION) study by the George Institute for Global Health found that 45% of cancer patients in Malaysia suffered from financial catastrophe one year after diagnosis, and they could not pay for medication (39%) and medical consultation fees or tests (35%).